itscodenation/int-curriculum-23-24/unit-2/unit-2-lesson-11.md

 - [Slides](https://docs.google.com/presentation/d/1psB3BvsfdcBYTYIXNx30jwI84rAaQ5IhDWb4lg6s42Q/edit?usp=sharing) (make a copy for your program - upload the copy)
 - There are no coding exercises for this lesson.
 Students will continue project planning.

-📝 Upload as Assignment in Google Classroom (5 points):
+📝 Upload as Assignment in Google Classroom (Ungraded):
-- [Exit Ticket](https://forms.gle/yy5uNdHH4KBrm1SX9) (DO NOT MAKE A COPY - upload as link)
+- [Project Submission Form](https://forms.gle/jpemUa2fTs6DFdCX8) (DO NOT MAKE A COPY - upload as link)

 <br>